stefan-wr/esp-rotor-control/README.md

 Once you initiate the connection, the ESP switches to the default operating mode and attempts to connect to the selected WiFi network.
 In default mode, the LED indicates the status of the network connection:

 - The LED blinks with a 6-second delay, while the ESP tries to connect.
-- The LED will turn off and remain off, when the ESP is connected.
+- The LED will turn off and remains off, when the ESP is connected.

 If the LED continues blinking, it indicates a connection failure, likely due to an incorrect password.
 To reset the ESP to **AP mode**, press and hold the push button for a few seconds.
 The LED will blink rapidly four times to confirm the reset.